 People prefer symmetric appearances over asymmetric ones.
-Alternating columns of images and text, centered sliders, and a three-column list add to the enjoyment of BootB web design:
+Alternating columns of images and text, centered sliders, and a three-column list add to the visual enjoyment of the Trello homepage design:

 5. Law of Common Fate

 We tend to perceive objects as lines that move along a path.
-We group together of objects that have the same trend of motion and are therefore on the same path.
+We group together objects that have the same trend of motion and are, therefore, on the same path.

-People mentally group together sticks or raised hands pointing somewhere, because they all point in the same direction.
-You can use this to guide the user’s attention to something (e.g. a signup form, value proposition etc).
+Mentally, people group together sticks or raised hands pointing somewhere because they all point in the same direction.
+In your site design, you can use this to guide the user’s attention to something (e.g. a sign-up form, value proposition, etc).

-For example, if there is an array of dots and half the dots are moving upward while the other half are moving downward, we would perceive the upward moving dots and the downward moving dots as two distinct units.
+For example, if there’s an array of dots, and half the dots move upward while the other half move downward, we perceive the upward-moving dots and downward-moving dots as two distinct units.

 6. Law of Continuity

 People have a tendency to perceive a line as continuing its established direction.
-In cases where there is an intersection between objects (e.g. lines), we tend to perceive the two lines as two single uninterrupted entities.
-Stimuli remains distinct even with overlap.
+When there’s an intersection between objects (e.g. lines), we tend to perceive the two lines as two single, uninterrupted entities.
+Stimuli remain distinct even with overlap.

 Fixel uses this to connect faces to bios:

-There are other gestalt laws as well such as Figure and Ground or Law of Good Gestalt (objects tend to be perceptually grouped together if they form a pattern that is regular, simple and orderly—like the Olympic rings), but I think the ones mentioned here are most useful to know.
+There are other gestalt laws, too, such as Figure and Ground or Law of Good Gestalt.
+(Objects tend to be grouped together perceptually if they form a pattern that is regular, simple, and orderly—like the Olympic rings.)
+However, the ones covered above are the best guiding principles for web design.

-White space (also called ‘negative space’) is the portion of a page left “empty”.
-It’s the space between graphics, margins, gutters, space between columns, space between lines of type or visuals.
+White space (also called “negative space”) is the portion of a web page that remains “empty.”
+It’s the space between graphics, margins, gutters, space between columns, space between lines of type, or visuals.

-It should not be considered merely ‘blank’ space—it is an important element of design.
-It enables the objects in it to exist at all.
-White space is all about the use of hierarchy.
-The hierarchy of information, be it type, colour or images.
+It’s not just “blank” space—it’s an important element of web design.
+It enables objects within it to exist.
+White space is all about the use of hierarchy for information, typography, color, or images.

-A page without white space, crammed full of text or graphics, runs the risk of appearing busy, cluttered, and is typically difficult to read (people won’t even bother).
+A page without white space, crammed full of text or graphics, risks appearing busy or cluttered.
+Typically, it’s difficult to read.
+(People won’t even bother.)
 This is why simple websites are scientifically better.

-Enough white space makes a website look ‘clean’.
-While clean design is crucial to communicating a clear message, it doesn’t just mean less content.
-Clean design means a design that makes the best use of the space it is in.
-To make a clean design, you have to know how to communicate clearly by using white space wisely.
+A clean design makes the best use of the space it’s in.
+To create a clean site design, you need to know how to communicate clearly by using white space wisely.
 Made.com uses white space well:

 Read more about white space and simplicity.

-When given several competing hypothesis, Occam’s razor is a principle urging one to select among competing hypotheses that which makes the fewest assumptions and thereby offers the simplest explanation of the effect.
-To put it in the design context, Occam’s Razor states that the simplest solution is usually best.
+When given several competing hypothesis, Occam’s razor urges you to choose the one that makes the fewest assumptions and, thereby, offers the simplest explanation.
+To put it in the context of web design, Occam’s Razor argues that the simplest solution is usually best.

 The Angelpad team and mentors challenged us in many ways.
 “You have too many things on your home page” was something we didn’t agree with at first, but we’re happy to test.
 And it turned out we had been wrong indeed.
 We removed 80% of the content, and left one sign-up button and one Learn More link on the home page.
 Conversion to sign up increased by 300%.

-It’s not just about the looks, but also about ‘how it works’.
-Some companies—like 37Signals—have turned ‘simple’ into a business model.
-Here’s a quote from the book Rework (written by their founders):
+It’s not just about the looks, but also about how it works.
+Some companies—like 37Signals—have turned “simple” into a business model.
+Here’s a quote from the book Rework, written by founders Jason Fried:

-Simple, minimal design does not automatically mean the design works, or is effective.
-But in my experience simple is always better than the opposite—and hence we should strive to simplify.
+Simple, minimalist design does not guarantee that the design will work.
+But, in my experience, simple is always better than the opposite—and, hence, we should strive to simplify our web designs.

-You should design for the user and by having a business objective in mind.
-Using these web design principles you can get to aesthetically and financially rewarding results.
+Design for the user and your business objectives.
+Good web design can deliver aesthetically pleasing and financially rewarding results.